Free Spirit (TV series): Reception and cancellation

 Critical reviews of Free Spirit were generally negative.
 In a poll conducted by Electronic Media, television critics voted it the worst show on television.
 In addition to poor critical reception, the series struggled in the ratings.
 After ratings failed to improve, ABC canceled Free Spirit in January 1990.
-The last episode of the fourteen produced was never aired in the U.S..
+The last episode of the fourteen produced was never aired in the United States.